What is the Information Fund?

 Please note we are not able to respond to requests from individuals.

-All donations are subject to the conditions and requirements in the application form and instructions that will be available when applications open.
+All donations are subject to the conditions and requirements in the application form and instructions.

 How we use your data

 We have updated our privacy notice, in line with the new General Data Protection Regulations.
 Our privacy notice includes:

 - clarity on what data we have, how we use it, why we need it and who has access to it

 - updates to the choices you have over how we use your data

 - details of who to contact if you have any concerns.

 Learn about some of the projects we have supported and the impact they have made locally.

 Five years supporting African Hospital Libraries, Sierra Leone (2018)